SaintRyoh/rabbithole/README.md

 Our grand vision is to morph Rabbithole into an AI-powered virtual interface that offers full compatibility with all of your devices.
 Be it your mobile, PC, or VR/AR headsets, we aim to provide a seamless, unified, and immersive experience across all platforms.

+About the "Building A Second Brain" and "Getting Things Done" concepts that fit into Rabbithole's philosophy:

+_"Building a Second Brain"_ and _"Getting Things Done"_ (GTD) are two significant productivity philosophies that Rabbithole integrates at its core.

+"Building a Second Brain" is a methodology for saving and systematically reminding us of the ideas, inspirites, and random useful bits we've come across, to free our minds from the job of remembering.
+This approach aligns perfectly with Rabbithole, which aims to create an adaptive workspace that adjusts to the user's needs—acting as a _'second brain'_ that understands and adapts to the user's workflows.

+On the other hand, "Getting Things Done" is a time-management method, which encourages recording tasks externally and breaking them down into actionable work items.
+This allows users to focus on performing tasks instead of remembering them.
+Rabbithole's fluid window management complements this by making sure that your digital workspace is always optimized for the task at hand, which in turn aids in the GTD methodology.

+Rabbithole believes that a window manager is not just a tool to manage applications but a critical element of your productivity toolbox.
+It can significantly affect how efficiently you work and how quickly you can switch between tasks.
+In essence, a good window manager helps you build your second brain and aids in getting things done.

 We see Rabbithole as the ultimate bridge that connects the islands of mobile and desktop computing, culminating in a singular, coherent user experience.
 Join us in our journey to make this vision a reality.